 The Australian Wildlife Conservancy were on hand one year to capture a spectacular event.
-A deluge of floodwaters returning to the dried-up lakebed to refresh it once again.
 It is an amazing and quite beautiful show of nature's forces at work.

 Even more amazing than seeing a lake suddenly return to the desert is the distance these floodwaters had to travel to get there.
 According to the video's description, the water traveled nearly 1,000 kilometers, or a little over 600 miles, to re-fill the lake once again.
 It does this by flowing down a river system known as the Diamantina-Warburton.